The Vine School - mission, vision, ethos, history, discipline

 Our Mission - Living to Love, Loving to Learn

-The Vine School promises outstanding education, inspiring children to think, discover and grow, using the Ambleside teaching method in a Biblical Christian environment.
+The Vine School, in the Southern Suburbs of Cape Town, promises outstanding preschool and primary school education, inspiring children to think, discover and grow, using the Ambleside teaching method in a Biblical Christian environment.

 The purpose of this education is for children to grow in the knowledge of God, through engagement with His world and application of His Word, so as to live full, free and fruitful lives.